 FXAND was first discussed in 2018 by Dr. Randi Hagerman, medical director and developmental paediatrician at the UC Davis MIND Institute in California, in a published article in the scientific journal Frontiers in Psychiatry.
 Dr. Hagerman and her team describe anxiety, depression, attention deficit hyperactive disorder (ADHD), chronic pain, fibromyalgia, chronic fatigue, sleep disturbances, and autoimmune problems as potentially related to carrying a Fragile X premutation.
 They suggest that the identified toxic effect of the premutation on the brain may underlie these problems.

 It is important to note that the symptoms described in Dr. Hagerman’s article are relatively common in the general population, and many individuals without Fragile X premutations are affected by these same medical and psychological problems.
-However previous research by her team and others have shown that these symptoms are more common in premutation carriers compared to those who are not carriers.
+However previous research by her team and others have shown that these symptoms are more common in premutation carriers compared to the general population.
 Many carriers of a premutation do not experience any such symptoms while others experience several.

 Download the Fragile X-Associated Neuropsychiatric Disorders (FXAND) paper here.